 Stocks, Soups and Sauces and more

-Selkirk College offers three levels of the Industry Training Authority provincially standardized apprenticeship cooking program leading to Red Seal Certification.
-A certificate will be issued to those who successfully complete each level of training.
+Selkirk College offers three certificate levels of the Industry Training Authority provincially standardized apprenticeship cooking program leading to Red Seal Certification.
 ITA provincial apprenticeship exams in both practical and theory are administered at the end of each level of training.

 Cook 1 is a 28-week Industry Training Authority provincially standardized program designed to train you for employment.
 This program teaches all of the foundational culinary skills and prepares students for workplace practicums in restaurants, hotels and resorts.

 Professional Cook 2